vercel/swr/examples/basic/README.md

 ## The Idea behind the Example

-Show a basic usage of SWR fetching data from an API in two different pages.
+Show a basic usage of SWR fetching data from an API on two different pages.